Killyclogher St Mary's GAC

 Killyclogher St Mary's is a Gaelic Athletic Association club based in the village of Killyclogher in County Tyrone, Northern Ireland.
 After many years of underage success, the club finally made the Senior Championship breakthrough in 2003.
 In 2016 they added another Senior Championship to their collection.
 They have appeared in 5 Senior County finals in the last 20 years.
-They currently have two Tyrone senior players: Tiernan McCann and Mark Bradley.